-Breast cancer is the most common cancer in the UK, with 55,000 women and men a year receiving a diagnosis.
+Breast cancer is the most common cancer in the UK for women, with 55,000 women and men a year receiving a diagnosis.
 Although there are some risk factors for developing the disease that can’t be changed, such as your age or genetics, there are steps that all of us can take to reduce our risk of developing breast cancer.

 Maintain a healthy weight

 Gaining weight throughout your lifetime increases your risk of developing breast cancer after the menopause – the more weight you gain, the higher the risk.
 Eating a balanced diet with plenty of fruit and vegetables, cutting down on sugar and processed food and increasing the amount of exercise you do can help keep your weight healthy.
 We recommend the clinically-proven 2-Day diet by our research dietician Dr Michelle Harvie and Professor Tony Howell, which is easy to follow and is an effective method for losing weight and keeping it off.